Mathieu-Desrochers/Learning-DotNet7/README.md

     var greeting = app.Configuration.GetValue<string>("Greeting");
     app.MapGet("/", () => greeting);

-Configuration from the command line.
+From the command line.

     > dotnet run --Greeting "Hello from the command line."

-Configuration from the environment.
+From the environment.

     > $Env:Greeting = "Hello from the environment."

-Configuration from the appsettings.json file.
+From the appsettings.json file.

     {
       "Greeting": "Hello from appsettings."